-We offer a monthly Sonoclub teaching program, organised by the Fellows for the current trainees, and Fellows will get involved in regional anaesthesia training courses run by LSORA and nationally.
+We offer a monthly Sonoclub teaching program, organised by the Fellows for the current trainees, and Fellows will get involved in regional anaesthesia training courses.

 Previous fellows have successfully attained the EDRA Part 1 and 2, and we run a viva course for the Part 2 annually.

 For out of school fellowship opportunities, please contact email@example.com in the first instance, otherwise get in touch via the contact below.

 The Royal Free Hospital offers 6-month fellowships in Regional Anaesthesia.
 They commence in August and February.

 These are exciting posts suitable for trainees looking to master a wide range of regional anaesthesia techniques.
 Trainees will learn to develop specialist skills in sono-anatomy in our dedicated plastic surgery hand trauma service that takes place seven days a week, as well as trauma and orthopaedics, renal, renal vascular, general vascular and breast surgery.
 We continue to receive excellent feedback from our previous fellows, who develop extensive experience in providing anaesthesia and analgesia for upper, trunk, and lower limb surgery.

 At the Royal Free Hospital we provide an enjoyable balance between clinical and non-clinical commitments.
 Previous fellows have gone on to present award-winning oral and poster presentations at national and international anaesthesia meetings.
 We intend to set up a block room to better utilise the ability to provide regional anaesthesia for our patients.

 The fellowship entails clinical work in regional anaesthesia for our specialist plastic hand trauma service, as well as trauma and orthopaedic, renal vascular, gynaecology and breast reconstructive surgery.